SumoLogic/terraform-sumologic-sumo-logic-integrations/aws/elb/README.md

 - Create AWS SNS Topic or use an existing AWS SNS topic.
 - Create Sumo Logic hosted collector or use an existing Sumo Logic hosted collector.
 - Create Sumo Logic ELB source.
-- Auto enable acccess logs for Existing and New load balancer after installing the module.
+- Auto enable access logs for Existing and New load balancer after installing the module.

 ## Requirements